The way a neighborhood looks and feels when you walk or drive around it, from

 Notable & Unique: People

-Cerrillos Rd / New Mexico Penitentiary Sr community truly stands out from the rest in this regard.
+Cerrillos Rd / New Mexico Penitentiary Sr neighborhood stands out as being ranked among

 In addition, an interesting characteristic about the Cerrillos Rd / New Mexico Penitentiary Sr neighborhood

 is that there are more incarcerated people living here than 99.8%

 of neighborhoods in the U.S. The United States has the highest rate of

 incarceration in the world, currently with 1 out of every 100 adults in the

 country are incarcerated as a punishment for crimes committed.
 The extremely

 high incarceration rate of this neighborhood could mean that a prison, juvenile